-Whether you work in content marketing, journalism, or just run a private blog, it’s always valuable to know if what you publish resonates with the readers.
+Whether you work in content marketing or just run a private blog, it’s always valuable to know if what you publish resonates with the readers.

 Reader interest questionnaires work well as website surveys.
-They are easy to implement, answer, and analyze.
+They are easy to implement, answer, and analyse.
 They are also unobtrusive as they catch the readers at their most engaged.

 A good survey software will also let you show surveys just on selected pages (such as your most popular articles), whenever and wherever you choose (e.g. in the corner of the screen, once the visitor scrolls down to the bottom).

 This is the most basic yet powerful reason for running a reader interest survey.

 You’ll find out if your current content appeals to your readers, discover topics that engage them most, and uncover the weakest and strongest points of your publications.

 To measure if the readers’ reception of your content improves with time as you implement their feedback, start your reader surveys with a close-ended ranking question, such as “How satisfied are you with our content?”.
 You’ll be able to calculate a satisfaction score that you can benchmark.
 Re-run the same reader interest survey regularly and compare your results!

 A reader interest survey will add more context to the numerical website data you get from your analytics tools.

 Even if your numbers look good, there’s always room for improvement.
 Perhaps it’s worth asking which topics or content formats your readers would like to see more of?
 If you turn their suggestions into reality, your next report might look even better.

 Let your readers influence the content on your website.
 This will bring you closer to building an engaged, active reader community.
 And you’ll sleep soundly knowing you’re publishing precisely what the website visitors want to read.